Learning non-Gaussian graphical models via Hessian scores and triangular transport: Examples

 To characterize the target density, suppose we approximate $\pi$ by the pullback of a standard Gaussian density through a triangular transport map with polynomial degree $\beta = 1$.
 Using Proposition~\ref{prop:mo} with $n \rightarrow \infty$, the approximate density is a multivariate Gaussian distribution $\mathcal{N}(\mu_{\pi},\Sigma_{\pi})$ with mean $\mu_{\pi} = \mathbb{E}_{\pi}[\bm{Z}] = \mathbb{E}_{\rho}[F(\bm{X})] = \bf{0}$ and covariance $\Sigma_{\pi} = \mathbb{E}_{\pi}[\bm{Z} \bm{Z}^{T}] = \mathbb{E}_{\rho}[F(\bm{X})F(\bm{X})^T]$.
 Each entry of the covariance matrix can be expressed analytically in terms of $\sigma_{ij} = (\Sigma_{\rho})_{ij}$ as since each entry is in fact a higher-order moment of the multivariate Gaussian distribution $\bm{\nu}_{\rho}$.
 As a result, we can also analytically compute the inverse of $\Sigma_{\pi}$, which is given by

 up to three significant digits.
 The (1,3) entry of $\Sigma_\pi^{-1}$ is not zero, so in principle a Gaussian approximation to $\pi$ will \emph{not} recover the correct graph.
-The (1,3) entry is still quite small, however---and, importantly, the relative magnitudes of entries in $\Sigma_\pi^{-1}$ are similar to those in $\Sigma_\rho^{-1}$.
+The (1,3) entry is still quite small, however---and, importantly, the relative magnitudes of entries in $\Sigma_\pi^{-1}$ are similar to those in $\Sigma_\rho^{-1}$ (see \cite{morrison2022diagonal} for a more theoretical explanation for why these entries are still small).
 Thus, when using a numerical approximation, the small $(1,3)$ entry can easily be thresholded and set to zero.
 And after this thresholding, the correct graph is in fact returned.

 Figures~\ref{fig:cubic_error_beta1} and~\ref{fig:cubic_error_beta2} investigate this phenomenon, by showing the errors made by \textsc{sing} for sample sizes $n \in [10^2, 10^6]$ using $\beta = 1$ and $\beta = 2$, respectively.
 The correct graph is returned for a broad range of sample sizes.
 This is a case where the finite-sample estimators of $S$ and $\Omega$ and an under-parameterized map (i.e., a biased approximation to $\pi$) interact in a surprisingly beneficial way to correctly learn the graph.
 We believe the same phenomenon explains the success of the linear $\beta = 1$ transport maps in the previous subsection.
 When the sample size becomes large enough to resolve the smallest entries in the precision matrix \eqref{eq:prec_gauss_approx} with sufficiently high confidence, however, we observe in Figure~\ref{fig:cubic_results_samplesize} that the \textsc{sing} algorithm with $\beta = 1$ also includes $(1,3)$ in the estimated edge set of the graph.
 A similar trend is observed for $\beta = 2$.
 Note that the class of $\beta = 2$ transport maps is still insufficient to exactly capture $\pi$ in this example (the exact transport map would be the composition of a linear map with a diagonal map that applies component-wise cubic root transformations).
 For sufficiently large $n$, the bias for $\beta = 2$ yields the type 1 errors seen at the right of Figure~\ref{fig:cubic_error_beta2}.